AlexsLemonade/scpca-downstream-analyses/README.md

 Note that R 4.1 is required for running our pipeling, along with Bioconductor 3.14.

+Also note that this analysis is meant to be performed on single cell gene expression data.
+More specifically, the expected input for each sample is a RDS file that has been pre-processed using the [scpca-nf workflow](https://github.com/AlexsLemonade/scpca-nf) where the data is selectively aligned using [alevin-fry](https://alevin-fry.readthedocs.io/en/latest/).
+For more information on the this pre-processing, please see the [ScPCA Portal docs](https://scpca.readthedocs.io/en/latest/).

-## How to run the analysis
+# Running the analysis workflows

-### How to run the main scPCA downstream analysis pipeline
+## Running the core ScPCA downstream analysis pipeline

 The core downstream scPCA analysis pipeline, which includes filtering, normalization, and dimension reduction, is implemented using a Snakemake workflow.
-Therefore, you will first need to install Snakemake before running the pipeline.
+Therefore, you will first need to install Snakemake and some package dependencies before running the pipeline.

+#### 1) Restore `renv.lock` and install package dependencies

+Packages that are required for the pipeline are included in the `renv.lock` file as they are installed and used.

+When checking out a branch or implementing things in your local enviroment for the first time, you will first want to open R and install any package dependencies. `renv::restore()` can be used to sync local package installations with those required to run the pipeline.
+To keep this file up to date, `renv::snapshot()` should be run periodically during development, as to add any packages that are used in added/modified scripts and notebooks to the `renv.lock` file.

-#### 1) Install Snakemake
+#### 2) Install Snakemake

 You can install Snakemake by following the [instructions provided in Snakemake's docs](https://snakemake.readthedocs.io/en/v7.3.8/getting_started/installation.html#installation-via-conda-mamba).

-To reiterate the instructions there, you will want to enter the following commands to install Snakemake via conda and activate Snakemake:
+The recommended way to install snakemake is through conda.
+After installation of [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html), you can follow the below steps to install snakemake:

 ```
 conda install -n base -c conda-forge mamba